Complete Guide to the Copenhagen Public Transport

 The Copenhagen Metro is the easiest way to get around, especially if you live near the city center.
 The metro system has four lines: M1, M2, M3 (the City Circle Line), and M4.
 It’s a clean, fast, and driverless service, running 24/7, which is incredibly convenient if you’re out late or have an early morning flight to catch.

 For tourists visiting, the City Circle Line (M3) is especially useful -it loops around central Copenhagen and stops at major neighborhoods like Nørrebro, Vesterbro, and Østerbro.
-Also, if you’re traveling with luggage or a stroller, the metro is your best bet because of its spacious design and easy access elevators.
+Also, if you’re traveling with luggage or a stroller, the metro is your best bet because of its spacious design and easy access to elevators.

 Trains (S-tog)